TABurrows/taburrows.github.io/src/content/notes/google-cloud/dataflow/fundamentals.md

 ---
-title: "Dataflow Foundations"
+title: "Dataflow Fundamentals"
-summary: "The foundations to using Google Cloud Dataflow"
+summary: "The fundamentals to using Google Cloud Dataflow"
 tags: [ "Dataflow", "Beam" ]
 ---